Mining Intelligence and News

 Summary:

-All mined ore from Mont-Wright and Fire Lake is processed at the Mont-Wright processing plant, with material from Fire Lake brought in by train.
-Feed ore material is fed through the crusher and concentrated in the processing plant in Mont-Wright using a gravity separation method.
-Concentrate is shipped to PortCartier, Québec, Canada, via private railroad, to the pelletizing facilities and port operations.
-The main products sold are concentrate and a variety of pellets.
+All mined ore from Mont-Wright and Fire Lake is processed at the Mont-Wright processing plant, with material from Fire Lake transported by train.
+The ore is fed through the crusher and concentrated using a gravity separation method.
+The resulting concentrate is shipped to Port-Cartier, Québec, Canada, via a private railroad for pelletizing and port operations.
+The main products sold are concentrate and various types of pellets.

-Fire Lake is an extraction mining site without a crusher or concentrator.
+Fire Lake functions solely as an extraction mining site without a crusher or concentrator.

 Production